-Educational Opportunities

-College Transfer
+Educational Opportunities College Transfer

 Iowa Central Community College offers the first two years of a baccalaureate program to students who intend to transfer to a four-year college.
 The courses are equivalent to those at four-year institutions.
 Students desiring to transfer should consult with their advisor prior to enrolling to meet the requirements of receiving institutions.
-The Associate in Arts Degree, the Associate in Science Degree, and the Associate in General Studies Degree are awarded by Iowa Central Community College upon successful completion of a two-year program.
+The Associate in Arts Degree, the Associate in Science Degree, the Associate in Science-Career Option Degree and the Associate in General Studies Degree are awarded by Iowa Central Community College upon successful completion of a two-year program.
 Specific courses are required for the Associate in Arts and Associate in Science Degrees and include courses in Communications, Math, Science, Social Sciences, and Humanities.
 Specific requirements for the Associate Degrees are found in the degree requirements section of this catalog.